dvidelabs/flatcc/doc/binary-format.md

 objects direction, the object creating the change of direction becomes a new start or end of buffer for anything reachable via that offset.

 The root table R is reached via forward reference from the buffer header.
 Its boundaries are itself and the buffer end.
 If the this table has an offset pointing back, for example to new table X, then table X must see the buffer start and R as two boundaries.
 X must not directly or indirectly reach outside this region.
-Likewise if buffer R points to new table Y in the forward direction, the Y is bounded by itself and the buffer end.
+Likewise, if the table R points to new table Y in the forward direction, then Y is bounded by itself and the buffer end.

 A lower bound is the end of a table or a vector althoug we just say the table or vector is a boundary.
 An upper bound is until the start of the